yeasin50/space_craft/README.md

 ## Getting Started

 Implementation Explosion on gets laggy, So lets try on Start Ui, because there will be less operation.
 I may also changed rive animation type.
+Maybe check without provider or using custom paint

 [FireBase dep. ](https://firebase.flutter.dev/docs/migration/)
 A few resources to get you started if this is your first Flutter project: